COSC3020/theory-vs-practice-swilso59-1/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
+  - Having an imbalnced tree could effect the time.
+This would cause the time complexity to be worse then the $\ O(\log_2 n)$ complexity we used for a balanced tree.
+  - The distrubution of the data within the tree could be different.
+Which would effect the performance of the binary search algorithm.
+  - The difference of these 2 cases could be explained by a possiblity of the searches being run on different machines.

+I recieved help from the TA.
+I also reviewed  theory-vs-practice-Boomboomyoyo , theory-vs-practice-wyo-kaitlyn , and theory-vs-practice-Countmooshroom

 Add your answers to this markdown file.